 Once your image is built we can identify features in your image that can be used to investigate the geological structure of your formation.
-We also identify faults, fractures, borehole breakout, and drilling-induced tension fractures to help you understand your deformation history and modern stress regime.
+We also identify faults, fractures to help you understand your deformation history and modern stress regime.

 Get in touch to talk about structural interpretation with us.